ChrisLFieldsII/js-storage-abstraction/README.md

 ## Description

-An abstraction to use the many different storage libraries in the js ecosystem
+An abstraction to use the many different storage libraries in the JavaScript ecosystem

 Build your apps `storage` object with `Keys`